rob10campbell/PRoPS-colloids_setup/00-HOOMDblue-Install-Guide.md

 $ mkdir sims
 ```

-See the Guide to Working with Simulations for next steps.
+See the Simulating waterDPD for more information on running simulations and next steps.